sfc-gh-mkobel/hybrid-table-quickstart/README-HOL.md

 To complete this HOL, attendees need the following:
 - Snowflake account with Hybrid Tables Enabled
-- Account Admin and password which you should use to execute the HOL
+- Account User and password which you should use to execute the HOL

 **IMPORTANT**: <br>
 At TECHUP, you will be provided with an account, a user name, and a password provided by Hol Helpers so no action is necessary on your end.